splunk/public-o11y-docs/admin/references/system-limits/sys-limits-apm.rst

      - Spans are dropped after you reach the limit.
    * - Trace size
      - 8 MB
-     - Traces have a limit of 8 MB.
-The most recent spans within a trace are displayed until the 8 MB limit is reached.
+     - Spans are dropped from traces that exceed the 8 MB limit and are not analyzed by Splunk APM.
    * - Span accumulation duration
      - 10 minutes
      - When a specific trace ID reaches this limit, subsequent spans are grouped into another trace segment.